betmen-0/PortFolio/README.md

 ## How I Built It

-This portfolio was built from scratch using vanilla HTML, CSS, and JavaScript.
+This portfolio was built from scratch using vanilla HTML, CSS, and JavaScript (Super Minimal).
 - **Clean and Structured code**
 - **Advanced CSS Is used**